 5. Loss of Self-consciousness

-In normal everyday life, most of us carry a considerable concern for how the social unit perceives us.
+In normal everyday life, most of us are concerned about how the social unit perceives us.
 It is dominant and pervasive in all of our behaviour.
 However, in a flow state, there is no room for self-consciousness.

 6. No Concern For Failure

 When we are entirely engaged in the autotelic state, we have no concern for failure.
 We have complete confidence in ourselves but not in a surface-level masking sense.
-It is a deeper sense of confidence obtained from being at one with the process.
-The idea of failure doesn’t even come to mind which contrasts with arrogance–a disguised fear of failure.
+A deeper sense of confidence is obtained from being at one with the process.
+The idea of failure doesn’t even come to mind, which contrasts with arrogance–a disguised fear of failure.

 7. Lack of Distraction

 Enjoyment in a flow experience comes about as a result of intense concentration on the present.
-There is no room for idle thoughts about the weather, socialising, or relationships, for example.
+For example, there is no room for idle thoughts about the weather, socialising, or relationships.
 Outside influences and demands on our time can't get through.
 All psychic energy is pointed to the task at hand with unimportant peripheral elements filtered out.

 8. Feeling of Timelessness

-Csikszentmihalyi’s participants reported that when they are engaged in the flow state activities, time seems to become distorted.
+Csikszentmihalyi’s participants reported that time seems to become distorted when they are engaged in the flow state activities.
 It doesn’t pass as it usually does in the surface-level world of ordinary life.
 Instead, it slows down, speeds up, or stops completely.
 The measure by which we ordinarily structure our lives is dropped as we become immersed in the task.

 9. Activity Becomes Autotelic

 Lastly, and perhaps most significantly, an essential aspect of peak experience is engagement in the task for its own sake.
-The experience becomes an end in itself and all thought of success or failure disappears.
-There are no ulterior motives for the autotelic personality–no concern for money, status, applause, or recognition by others–it is the joy of the task that overtakes us.
+The experience becomes an end in itself, and all thought of success or failure disappears.
+There are no ulterior motives for the autotelic personality–no concern for money, status, applause, or recognition by others–the joy of the task overtakes us.
 Motivation is intrinsic rather than extrinsic.

 “An autotelic experience is very different from the feelings we typically have in the course of life.
 So much of what we ordinarily do has no value in itself, and we do it only because we have to do it, or because we expect some future benefit from it”